FrancisBanville/ms_interpreting_probabilities/README.md

 local biological traits.
 In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of empirically *observing* this interaction [@Catchen2023Missinga].
+Realized interactions occur locally without necessarily being observed (two locally interacting taxa may or may not be seen interacting during sampling), whereas observed interactions are those that have been locally recorded.
 Local interactions may thus arise from both the ecological (realized interactions) and sampling (observed interactions) processes taking place locally.

 Local networks are delineated within a particular location and time.
 We define space as the collection of geographic coordinates $(x, y, z)$, with $(x, y)$